zheng-ningxin/SparTA/docs/README.md

 3. make necessary decisions to select the most suitable kernel implementations from many

 #### PyTorch
-For better support sparse training, `PyTorch` itself could be seen as a must-support compiler, though it has little graph level optimization and mainly works as a operator parser in this scenario.
+For better support sparse training, `PyTorch` is a necessary compiler, though it has little graph level optimization and mainly works as a operator parser in this scenario.
 After specializing the sparse kernels, PyTorch could load them as custom operators and generate efficient sparse modules (e.g., [sparse attention]() module).

 #### Rammer
 Rammer ([nnFusion](github.com/microsoft/nn-fusion)) is one of the SOTA DNN compilers that is also open sourced by Microsoft.
+Ideally, Rammer gives the fused sub-graph IR that contains the input/output tesa and format requirements to SparTA via the compiler interface.
+SparTA perform the transformation and specialization for the sub-graph and return the transformed graph IR and specilizad kernel.

 ### SparTA specializer
 SparTA specializer apply policies on the received subgraph (or fused kernel) and transform it into one or more highly efficient computing kernels.
 Such computing kernels could be both